OWASP/wstg/document/4-Web_Application_Security_Testing/06-Session_Management_Testing/02-Testing_for_Cookies_Attributes.md

 ##### Strict Value

 The `Strict` value is the most restrictive usage of `SameSite`, allowing the browser to send the cookie only to first-party context without top-level navigation.
-In other words, the data associated with the cookie will only be sent on the requests matching the current site shown on the browser URL menu bar.
+In other words, the data associated with the cookie will only be sent on requests matching the current site shown on the browser URL bar.
 The cookie will not be sent on requests generated by third-party websites.
 This value is especially recommended for actions performed at the same domain.
 However, it can have some limitations with some session management systems negatively affecting the user navigation experience.
-Since the browser would not send the cookie on any requests generated from a third-party domain or email, the user would be required to sign in again in even if they already have an authenticated session.
+Since the browser would not send the cookie on any requests generated from a third-party domain or email, the user would be required to sign in again even if they already have an authenticated session.

 ##### Lax Value